learn-co-curriculum/ruby-cli-applications-readme/README.md

 That is a simple CLI interface pattern.
 Whenever you ask the user for input, you will need to:

-1. Prompting the user for input: `Would you like to play?
+1. Prompt the user for input: `Would you like to play?
 (Y/n)`
-2. Defining the input interface: `Please select a square by entering 1-9, 1 for the top left and 9 for the bottom right:`
+2. Define the input interface: `Please select a square by entering 1-9, 1 for the top left and 9 for the bottom right:`
-3. Accepting user input by yielding to a prompt and waiting patiently for the user to press enter. *If the user never enters anything, the program will wait at this state forever until the process is otherwise terminated.*
+3. Accept user input by yielding to a prompt and waiting patiently for the user to press enter. *If the user never enters anything, the program will wait at this state forever until the process is otherwise terminated.*
-4. Taking the user input and executing the appropriate sub-routine or procedure that represents that feature..
+4. Take the user input and executing the appropriate sub-routine or procedure that represents that feature.

-Another pattern is providing your CLI with a [main program loop](https://github.com/learn-co-curriculum/cli-interfaces-readme#program-loop) so that it can provide a bigger set of menus and features.
+Another pattern is to provide your CLI with a [main program loop](https://github.com/learn-co-curriculum/cli-interfaces-readme#program-loop) so that it can provide a bigger set of menus and features.